Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 Dhanaulti (~7 hrs, ~288 km)

 Dhanaulti is what Mussoorie used to be.
-At 2,286m, just 24 km up the road, it runs 2–3°C cooler at any hour, with deodar forests and the Amber and Dhara eco-parks instead of gridlock.
-Temperatures sit at 12–20°C in May, the coldest of any commonly accessible destination on this list.
+At 2,286m, just 24 km up the road, it runs 2 to 3°C cooler at any hour, with deodar forests and the Amber and Dhara eco-parks instead of gridlock.
+Temperatures sit at 12 to 20°C in May, the coldest of any commonly accessible destination on this list.
 Crowds are a fraction of Mussoorie's.

 The pairing strategy works well: base yourself in Dhanaulti, drive down to Mussoorie for a few hours, and return to cool air and quiet evenings.
 Best for couples who want the Mussoorie views without the Mussoorie traffic.